pt9999/fixlang-minilib-collection/docs/Minilib.Collection.RBTree.md

 #### upsert

-Type: `[a : Std::LessThan, a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> (a -> a) -> Minilib.Collection.RBTree::RBNode::RBNode a -> Minilib.Collection.RBTree::RBNode::RBNode a`
+Type: `[a : Std::LessThan, a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> (a -> a) -> Minilib.Collection.RBTree::RBNode::RBNode a -> (Std::I64, Minilib.Collection.RBTree::RBNode::RBNode a)`

 `node.upsert(x, updater)` inserts or updates using default `LessThan` ordering.
+Returns the size difference and the changed node.
 If `node` does not contain an element equivalent to `x`, `x` is inserted.
 If `node` already contains an element `y` equivalent to `x`, ie. `!(x < y) && !(y < x)` is true,